-At least 4 police officers killed in Colombia bombing
+At least 5 police officers killed in Colombia bombing

 Barranquilla Mayor Alejandro Char and metropolitan police Brig.
 Gen. Mariano de la Cruz Botero told reporters the attack appeared to be in retaliation for recent operations against local criminal organizations, according to the police department's official Twitter account.

-An arrest has been made, and more are expected, Botero said.
 Police recovered a radio and notebook linked to the attack.

-The metropolitan police posted photos on Twitter of the slain officers, who were identified as Anderson Cano, Fredy de Jesus Lopez, Yosimar Marquez and Freddys de Jesus Echeverria.
+The metropolitan police posted photos on Twitter of four slain officers, who were identified as Anderson Cano, Fredy de Jesus Lopez, Yosimar Marquez and Freddys de Jesus Echeverria.
+The name of the fifth slain officer was not immediately available.

 Colombian President Juan Manuel Santos condemned the "cowardly attack" via Twitter.
 He offered his condolences to the families of the dead officers.